tmallava/A-Federated-Approach-for-Fine-Grained-Classification-of-Fashion-Apparel-Machine-Learning-with-Applic/Readme.txt

 A small dataset is given as an example.

-This main.ipynb file predicts the given image and further saves the cropping images for neckline prediction.

-Once the cropped images are saved run CNN_Neckline_Prediction.py file to predict neckline types.
+Once the image and corresponding mask images paths are given, Main.ipynb file predicts hem type, hem length and sleeve length for the given image